kkashiva/JobCompare/GroupProject/Design-Team/design-description.md

 - `AYS` (Double): Derived variable.
 The number of yearly Salary Adjusted for cost of living.
 - `AYB` (Double): Derived variable.
 The number of early Bonus Adjusted for cost of living.
 - `Score` (Double): Derived variable.
 The number of weighted scores based on default or user entered comparison parameter.
+- `adjustedParameter` (List \<Integer>): stores weights for the parameters of calculateJobScore function, initialized to 1, later fetched from DB

 **Methods:**
 - `setJobType()`: Set the job type (0 = current job, 1 = job offer).